Skip to content

-Pretty good overall.
+Not bad overall.
 Congratulations!

 Don’t forget to add proper title to the name of your faculty advisor.

-Properly handle English punctuation marks and leading/subsequent spaces.
-E.g., there should be a space between an English word and subsequent left bracket, as in:
+There should be a space between an English word and subsequent left bracket, as in:

-Don’t be shy.
 Highlight your main findings/contributions/arguments.

 A Challenge: can you present just as well in English?